-“You disturbed one of my knights, who fetched me, as he was horrified that a countess had to sleep in a chair in the barracks.
+“You disturbed one of my knights, who fetched me, as he was horrified that a countess had to sleep in a chair amongst men of war.
 And,” he said slowly, “I … apologize for snapping at you this morning.
 I have much to think about.”

 “Thank you also for returning Hamond to me.”

 “I was very angry,” she said simply, “but after some thought, I realized that because you immediately honored the bargain at great sacrifice to yourself without complaint, I wanted to show you my gratitude.”

 He slid her a glance.
 “You didn’t want to find a new chamberlain.”